126.96.36.199 NetrWkstaUserEnum (Opnum 2)

 PreferredMaximumLength: The number of bytes to allocate for the return data.

 TotalEntries: The total number of entries that could have been enumerated if the buffer were big enough to hold all the entries.

-ResumeHandle: A pointer that, if specified, and if this method returns ERROR_MORE_DATA, MUST receive an implementation-specific value<33> that can be passed in subsequent calls to this method, to continue with the enumeration of currently logged-on users.
+ResumeHandle: A pointer that, if specified, and if this method returns ERROR_MORE_DATA, MUST receive an implementation-specific value<34> that can be passed in subsequent calls to this method, to continue with the enumeration of currently logged-on users.

-If this parameter is NULL or points to zero, then the enumeration MUST start from the beginning of the list of currently logged-on users.
+If this parameter is NULL or points to zero, the enumeration MUST start from the beginning of the list of currently logged-on users.

 Return Values: When the message processing result matches the description in column two of the following table, this method MUST return one of the following values ([MS-ERREF] section 2.2).
 The most common error codes are listed in the following table.

 More entries are available.
 The UserInfo buffer was not large enough to contain all the entries.